FHIR/sql-on-fhir/sql-on-fhir.md

-# Native SQL Representation of FHIR Resources
+# Simplified SQL Projection of FHIR Resources
-The SQL representation of resources encodes the full structure of FHIR into first-class schemas in SQL-based databases.
-This allows highly optimized analytic tools and databases to quickly analyze hundreds of millions of rows data.
+An SQL-based projection of FHIR resources would open up large, portable datasets to a number of analytic tools.
 For example, here is a query over FHIR data that computes the average HDL levels for the full system:

 ```sql
 SELECT subject.reference,